tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

 hit the TrackPad buttons and invert the functionality of the other inputs(fun).

-Install the synaptics driver from extra:
+Install xf86-input-synaptics from the official repositories.

-    # pacman -S xf86-input-synaptics

 You can now toggle the TrackPads functionality using the synclient
 utility: